Supasheet.

 Inline Editing (Side Sheets)

 Every view supports an inline editor that slides in from the side.
-When a user clicks a card (Kanban, Gallery, List, Calendar), opens a row in the sheet, or expands a node in the tree, the editor opens in-place — you don't need to navigate to a separate detail page.
+When a user clicks a card (Kanban, Gallery, List, Calendar, Gantt), opens a row in the sheet, or expands a node in the tree, the editor opens in-place — you don't need to navigate to a separate detail page.

 Inline editing uses the field sections defined in the metadata fields.sections configuration.